scikit-sparse/scikit-sparse/doc/cholmod.rst

 Error handling
 --------------

-.. class:: CholmodError
+.. autoclass:: CholmodError

-.. class:: CholmodNotPositiveDefiniteError
+.. autoclass:: CholmodNotPositiveDefiniteError

-.. class:: CholmodNotInstalledError
+.. autoclass:: CholmodNotInstalledError

-.. class:: CholmodOutOfMemoryError
+.. autoclass:: CholmodOutOfMemoryError

-.. class:: CholmodTooLargeError
+.. autoclass:: CholmodTooLargeError

-.. class:: CholmodNotPositiveDefiniteError

-.. class:: CholmodInvalidError
+.. autoclass:: CholmodInvalidError

-.. class:: CholmodGpuProblemError
+.. autoclass:: CholmodGpuProblemError

   Errors detected by CHOLMOD or by our wrapper code are converted into exceptions of type :class:`CholmodError` or an appropriated subclass.

-.. class:: CholmodWarning
+.. autoclass:: CholmodWarning

   Warnings issued by CHOLMOD are converted into Python warnings of type :class:`CholmodWarning`.

-.. class:: CholmodTypeConversionWarning
+.. autoclass:: CholmodTypeConversionWarning
+  :show-inheritance:

   CHOLMOD itself supports matrices in CSC form with 32-bit integer indices and 'double' precision floats (64-bits, or 128-bits total